ricardo-fonseca/zpic/docs/python/start.md

 ---
-layout: page
-title: Setting simulation parameters
+title: Getting started
-permalink: /python/sim
+permalink: /python/start
 ---

-## Initializing a ZPIC simulation in Python
+## Choosing the code version

 To run a ZPIC simulation in Python (including Jupyter notebooks) users must first choose which code version is to be used and import the appropriate module.
 Available versions are: